ponylang/rfcs/text/0000-assign-param-syntax.md

 As you can see, this syntax opens new opportunities but shouldn't preclude any old ones.
 Thus, it is not a breaking change or required learning, and it merely offers convenience for those looking for it.
 There are no new keywords or symbols needed in the parser.

+Note that there these "assign params" don't have a name, so these parameters would not be usable with named arguments at the call site - only positional arguments.

 ## Compiler implementation discussion

 Internally, the names of these parameters are anonymous/hygienic ids, meaning that they cannot be used by any explicit code and will not collide with any such names - they are are anonymous references that are immediately assigned at the beginning of the function body.